 - Do you have any past traumas?
 How are you working on healing from them?

 - Do you still maintain any relationships from your childhood?
 What’s made you stay in touch?

 Journaling is super useful for learning more about yourself (and maybe even your past traumas), but you’ll find the most benefit if you pair it with therapy.
 Talking to an online therapist can really help you out.
 It’s helped me tremendously!
 I always recommend Online Therapy because it’s a comprehensive, effective online therapy toolkit at an affordable monthly cost.
 Get 20% off your first month with the link below!

-Self Reflection Questions About the Present
+Self Reflection Questions to Ask Daily